Community Norms and Commitments

 The Board of Trustees assumes responsibility for authorizing and overseeing all development activities (including fundraising and constituent relations) conducted on behalf of Eastside Prep.
 No fundraising activities on behalf of the school may be undertaken without approval from the Head of School.
 As is true at most private schools, tuition together with Annual Fund donations covers the full cost of educating a student.
 Therefore, all members of the school community are asked each year to contribute to our Annual Fund Campaign.
 Dollars raised are applied to current operations, supporting everything from salaries to school equipment and program supplies.
 Please direct all questions regarding fundraising efforts to the Director of Institutional Advancement.

 Monitored by the Institutional Advancement (IA) Committee, and approved by the Board of Trustees, fundraising in the EPS community is conducted for one of two purposes only.
 The Annual Fund is conducted every year to balance the operating budget and to make possible experiences that otherwise would not be available to the community.
-Fundraising for other special efforts (e.g., for the purchase or construction of major assets or endowment efforts) occurs intermittently based on program and facilities needs that cannot be expensed as part of the operating budget.
+Fundraising for capital efforts (e.g., for the purchase of construction of major assets) occurs intermittently based on program and facilities needs that cannot be expensed as part of the operating budget.
 No other fundraising—for any purpose—may be conducted at EPS.
 Occasionally, student groups work together to collect food, clothes, toys, and the like to meet the needs of organizations responsible for supporting those in need.
 Projects of this sort may be approved by the Division Heads’ offices.
 No fundraising can be done by any individual or group for any purpose unrelated to Eastside Prep; all fundraising activities are under the leadership of the office for Institutional Advancement.

 Donations of Goods and Services